pinpox/wallpaper-generator/README.md

 # Wallpaper generator

-Generate wallpapers from mathematical functions using a color palette (like `~/.Xresources`).
+Generate random wallpapers from mathematical functions using a color palette (like `~/.Xresources`).

 ![harmonograph](./examples/generator-harmonograph.png)